iiiyx/trivisio-junior-connect/README.md

 5. The connected Junior device will show you the last 120 symbols of the sent text.

 > [!IMPORTANT]
-> Junior device can show only 120 symbols on its screen, you need to send only the last 120 recognized symbols, so, a user will see a continuously shifting set of text (a ticker).
+> Junior device can show only 120 symbols on its screen: 6 lines by 20 symbols.
+You need to send only the last 120 recognized symbols, so, a user will see a continuously shifting set of text (a ticker).
 See [BluetoothConnectFragment.formatText()][4] for the implementation details.

 [4]: https://github.com/iiiyx/trivisio-junior-connect/blob/master/app/src/main/java/com/trivisio/junior/connect/BluetoothConnectFragment.java#L402